aartrama/aartrama.github.io/_posts/2018-06-02-stringsasfactors-trouble-in-r.md

 at the beginning of the R script

-[This](https://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/){:target="_blank"} article was also very helpful in getting a better understanding of this problem:
+[This](https://simplystatistics.org/2015/07/24/stringsasfactors-an-unauthorized-biography/){:target="_blank"} article was also very helpful in getting a better understanding of this problem.